-Description: This course covers topics in Computer & Information Sciences.
+Prerequisites: Based on topic(s) covered or permission of instructor Description: This course covers topics in Computer & Information Sciences.
 Due to the nature of evolving topics, this course may not be eligible for repeat.
-Offered Summer Semester, only.
+Offered Summer semester, annually.

 CISC 106 - Special Topics